 Syrian mushrooms is a flavorful appetizer that bursts with flavor that is very addicting.

 Everything can be improved!
-That is what I have learned not only in recipes, like these mushrooms but in life as well.
-I have been working hard to improve Seduction in the Kitchen when it occurred to me, I need to do a little improving not only on new posts, like this Syrian Mushrooms but too old recipe posts as well, like the most popular recipe on Seduction in the Kitchen, Crock Pot Cheesy Bacon Potatoes.
+That is what I have learned not only in recipes, like these Syrian Mushrooms but in life as well.
+I have been working hard to improve Seduction in the Kitchen when it occurred to me, I need to do a little improving not only on new posts but on the old recipe posts as well.

-When I migrated from Blogger to WordPress, those photos got tiny in the migration, that really needs TLC.
-I am also putting in a Pinterest photo as well into those older recipe posts.
+When I migrated from Blogger to WordPress, those photos got tiny in the migration.
+So those really needs TLC.
+I am also putting in a long Pinterest photo as well into those older recipe posts.
 See everything can be improved, and it is good to be improved.

 I just started doing this improving on the recipes and I am sharing them to Seduction in the Kitchen’s Facebook page, what is funny in doing that people are rediscovering those old recipes.
 My traffic is slowly increasing, all by improving old recipe posts.
 Every once in awhile I get a good idea that works, and this is a good example of that, I wanted to improve to boost traffic and I am doing just that.